energychain/willi-mako-client/docs/TROUBLESHOOTING.md

 ### `willi-mako: command not found`
 - Install dependencies (`npm install`) and run `npm run build` before using the local CLI.
-- Use `npx @stromdao/willi-mako-client --help` to run without installing globally.
+- Use `npx willi-mako-client --help` to run without installing globally.

 ### `A bearer token is required`
 - Pass `--token <token>` or export the `WILLI_MAKO_TOKEN` environment variable.